surniaulula/wpsso/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 7.16.0-dev.7 (2020/08/07)**
+**Version 7.16.0-dev.8 (2020/08/08)**

 Google has updated their Rich Results requirements and now prefer 1:1, 4:3, and 16:9 images for all Schema types, not just the Schema Article type for AMP webpages.
 The "Schema" and "Schema Article" image sizes have been removed and replaced by new Schema 1:1, 4:3, and 16:9 image sizes.

 * **New Features**
-	* Added a new API integration module for Shopper Approved customer ratings and reviews.
+	* Added an API integration module for Shopper Approved customer ratings and reviews.
+See the SSO &gt; Advanced Settings &gt; Service APIs tab to enter your Shopper Approved API token and enabled reviews for specific post types (for example, the "product" custom post type).
 * **Improvements**
 	* Added a new "Gravatar Image Size" option (default is 1200px).
 	* Added shortening service API status to the SSO &gt; Dashboard &gt; Premium Features Status metabox: